Mark your calendars now! July 8-25, 2019

 There is no way to adequately convey the impact of the Enrichment Program.
 It is an outreach to the community that is truly being used to build bridges.
-For three weeks, July 11-29, we watched the Lord do amazing things, and saw lives touched and changed, children and volunteers alike!
+For three weeks in July, we watched the Lord do amazing things, and saw lives touched and changed, children and volunteers alike!
 Over 100 children attended, ranging in age from 5 to 18.
 One of the greatest blessings was to see the way relationships were formed between the 36 volunteers and the children.
-A very tangible byproduct of the Enrichment Days is that the children are provided breakfast and lunch at the school because they are involved in the program.
-For many of the children this might be their only access to healthy food.

 But the greatest fruit from the program is the individual lives that were touched.
 There are countless stories of children whose lives have been impacted by God’s love conveyed through people, God’s grace expressed and modeled through learning experiences, God’s provision through opportunities they enjoyed.
 Like the little girl who came up to Licia with excitement and said, “God answered my prayer!”, and it was because of a very painful circumstance in her life… Or the children who have very hard lives, soaking up the love and attention they receive while doing simple crafts… Or the teens who are learning things they might never have had the chance to even experience… photography, woodworking, cooking, dance, music, drama…